 Other organisations have also warned about increasing difficulties.
-Marie Stopes, a UK-based NGO that provides contraception and abortion services internationally, has similarly decreased its services amidst restrictions and national lockdowns.
+Marie Stopes, a UK-based NGO that provides contraception and abortion services internationally, has similarly decreased its services amid restrictions and national lockdowns.

 “Unless governments act now, up to 9.5 million vulnerable women and girls risk losing access to our contraception and safe abortion services in 2020 due to the COVID-19 pandemic,” warned the organisation in a statement.

 Clarke’s network supports women who need to cross borders for abortions.
-On the weekend before Poland closed its borders, she said the network received a boom in calls from women in that country, which has extremely restrictive abortion laws.
-They received 140 calls over a few days, almost half its usual monthly total.
+On the weekend before Poland closed its borders, she said the network experienced a boom in calls from women in that country, which has extremely restrictive abortion laws.
+They received 140 calls in just a few days, almost half their usual monthly total.

-“We had one person”, Clarke adds, “who got her flight cancelled three times”.
-Recently she also scrambled to find an appointment for another woman nearing the legal time limit for an abortion.
+“We had one person,” Clarke adds, “who had her flight cancelled three times.”
+Recently, she also scrambled to find an appointment for another woman nearing the legal time limit for an abortion.
 The clinic she was due to go to had just closed.

-Clarke believes that current difficulties in accessing abortion services are likely to mean an increase in demands for second-trimester terminations, although only a few countries in Europe allow abortion on request beyond the 12 weeks of pregnancy.
+Clarke believes that current difficulties in accessing abortion services are likely to mean an increase in demand for second-trimester terminations, although only a few countries in Europe allow abortion on request beyond the first 12 weeks of pregnancy.